 In cases where direct billing isn’t possible, or you opt out, I take payment at the end of session.
 I then provide you with a detailed digital receipt for you to submit to your provider for reimbursement.

-Living and working in a small community can be both meaningful and complex.
+• Living and working in a small community can be both meaningful and complex.
 For some, it offers a strong sense of connection and belonging; for others, it can feel isolating or difficult to find a sense of acceptance.
-I hold space for all of those experiences.
+I hold space for all experiences.
+Having grown up in this community I can appreciate many of the nuances of small town life - having lived in a major city for close to 15 years, I also bring a depth of lived experience unrelated to this, as well as my transition back to this community.

 Our paths might cross outside of sessions and I’m mindful of maintaining your privacy at all times.
 We will talk about how you’d like to handle any interactions we might have in the community.
 What matters most to me is that you feel safe, respected, and free to bring your full self into our work together—knowing that what we talk about stays confidential and that you’ll always be met with understanding and care.

-This conversation is an important one, and we will talk about it in our first meeting, and return to it as needed.
+This conversation is an important one, and we will talk about it in our consult and first meeting, and return to it as needed.

 At the same time, I understand that not everyone is looking for longer-term therapy.
 If you’re hoping for shorter-term support or want to focus on a specific goal, we can absolutely shape our work in that way too.
 We’ll talk together about what feels right for you and check in along the way.